-COVID-19 - Outdoor spaces and parks
+COVID-19 - Parks and outdoor spaces

 Here are some guidelines to help limit the spread of COVID-19 (Coronavirus) when enjoying outdoor spaces in Calgary.

-- When passing, please step aside onto the adjacent property or grassy shoulder.
+- When passing, please step aside onto the adjacent property or shoulder.
 Walking on the street should only be an option if no other solution is available.

 - If you are stepping onto the street, be sure to look out for cars.
 Even if the streets seem empty, please stay on sidewalks as much as possible.